joseprrm/rt-mbs-examples/mbs-deployment/README.md

 sed -i "s/<your_user>/$USER/;s/<your_ip>/$IP/" .env
 ```

-## cd to the 5g-mbs-dev directory
+## cd to the mbs-deployment directory
 ```
-cd $HOME/Developer/5g-mbs-dev
+cd $HOME/Developer/rt-mbs-examples/mbs-deployment
 ```

 ## Build the images